Skip to content

 Polar Diagram Window

-The polar diagram shows all the sailing points of selected time in a way that distance from the center is the speed and angle is the angle to the wind.
-Click for more information.
+The polar diagram shows all sailing points from the selected time range.
+Distance from the center represents speed, and the angle represents angle to the wind.
+Click here for more information.

 Histogram